OctopusSamples/StepPackage-HelloWorld/README.md

 * `schemaVersion` is the version of the metadata file. `1.0.0` is the only version available.
 * `version` is the version of the target.
 Versioning is covered in detail [here](https://github.com/OctopusDeploy/Architecture/blob/main/Steps/Concepts/Versioning.md).
-* `type` defines the type of resource tobe created.
+* `type` defines the type of resource to be created.
 It must be `deployment-target` for a target.
 * `id` is the resource ID.
 * `name` is the name of the target displayed by the Octopus web UI.
 * `description` is the description of the target displayed by the Octopus UI.
-* `categories` is an array containing one or more step categories display by the Octopus UI where the target will be listed.
+* `categories` is an array containing one or more target categories display by the Octopus UI where the target will be listed.
 * `launcher` defines how the step is executed.
 A value of `node` means the step is executed by Node.js.

 ### `inputs.ts`